RosettaCommons/documentation/stepwise-sampler.md

 #How to use

-Codes in the folder `src/protocols/stepwise/StepWiseSampler` are for the rotamer sampler class and its subclass, which is subclass of moves::Mover.
+Codes in the folder `src/protocols/stepwise/StepWiseSampler` are for the StepWiseSampler class and its subclasses, which is subclass of moves::Mover.

 Folder organization
 -------------------
-The root path contains generic abstract base classes and simple base classes for inheritence and basic functionality.
+The root path contains generic abstract base classes and simple base classes for inheritance and basic functionality.

-Some classes take multiple rotamer sampler instances and assemble them in linear of combinatorial way for complex tasks (e.g. RotamerComb, RotamerSizedAny).
+Some classes take multiple rotamer sampler instances and assemble them in linear of combinatorial way for complex tasks (e.g. StepWiseSamplerComb, StepWiseSamplerSizedAny).

-The `rna/` folder contains RNA specific Rotamer sampler for backbone, sugar ring and chi angle.
+The `rna/` folder contains RNA specific StepWiseSampler samplers for backbone, sugar ring and chi angle.

 How to use
 ----------
-Rotamer samplers apply new rotamer conformation to a pose until all rotamer has been navigated.
+StepWiseSampler samplers apply new rotamer conformation to a pose until all rotamer has been navigated.

 Example code:
 ```
-RNA_SuiteRotamer sampler( ... ); //Declaration
+RNA_SuiteStepWiseSampler sampler( ... ); //Declaration
 //Various settings
 sampler.set_fast( true );
 sampler.set_random( false ); //Controls random sampling